Nutan Prasad: Accident on the sets of Bamma Maata Bangaru Baata

-In 1989, while shooting for the film Bamma Maata Bangaru Baata, he met with an accident with his costar, Rajendra Prasad and broke his back.
-The accident left him paralysed from the waist down and he was confined to wheelchair.
+In 1989, while shooting for the film Bamma Maata Bangaru Baata, he had an accident with his costar, Rajendra Prasad and broke his back.
+The accident left him paralysed from the waist down and he became a wheelchair user for the rest of his life.

 Death

 He died after prolonged illness at the age of 65 years on 30 March 2011 in Hyderabad.